egecancevgin/bb_senaryolar/makine_ogrenimi_temelleri/makine_ogrenimi_temelleri_en.md

       'Fuel Consumption Hwy (L/100 km)'
   ]

-  # Ölçeklendirme işlemini siz gerçekleştireceksiniz.
+  # You will perform the scaling process.
-  # MinMaxScaler kullanın ve feature_range(1, 100) arasında verin:
+  # Use MinMaxScaler and give between feature_range(1, 100):
   scaler = ...

-  # Ölçeklendirme objesi olan scaler'ın, fit_transform metodunu çağırın.
+  # Call the fit_transform method of the scaling object, the scaler.
-  # Argüman olarak da 'df['features_to_scale'] verin:
+  # Give 'df['features_to_scale'] as argument:
   df[features_to_scale] = ...

   print(df.head())